Vyral/sam-levy/_posts/2022-05-05-essential-advice-for-first-time-homebuyers.md

 **3\.
 Be prepared to lose.** Almost every home is receiving multiple offers, so you may have to lose a few before you win.
 Don't get discouraged because this is happening to everyone.
 We can help you succeed if you stick to the course.

-If you have any questions for me, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you soon.
+If you have any questions for me, please don’t hesitate to reach out via phone or email.
+I look forward to hearing from you soon\!